Fourth Root Calculator (4th Sqrt)

 Where:

-• Fourth Root is the outcome of your root calculation.
+• Fourth Root is the result of your calculation

-• Base Number is the number you’re finding the fourth root of.
+• Number is the value you're finding the root of

 Calculation Example